-SharePoint offers an OOB web part to list of frequent sites for the current user.
-In this post, we are going to retrieve data from the same API
+SharePoint offers an OOB web part that you can use to list the frequent sites for the current user.
+But what if you need the exact same information for a custom SharePoint Framework solution?

 When creating SPFx solutions, you will sometimes require base64-encoded images.
 A common scenario is when you create a ListView Command Set extension.
-And then you look at Office UI Fabric Icons and think how nice it would be if you could easily get the images as base64-encoded strings.
-And today I found a great tool to do this!
+And then you look at Office UI Fabric Icons and think how nice it would be if you could easily get the images as base64-encoded strings to use on SPFx solutions.

 The Microsoft Graph endpoints for Teams are not something new.
 You can easily find online multiple blog posts containing sample requests on how to retrieve the teams that a user is a member of.
 Instead, in this blog post, I will share some code blocks that I used to accomplish this on a SharePoint Framework project.

-I have created a simple PowerShell script using PnP PowerShell that reads information from a CSV.
+With this in mind, I have created a simple PowerShell script using PnP PowerShell that reads information from a CSV.
 The script starts by uploading and deploying all the apps to the SharePoint app catalog.
-Once this step is completed, it then connects to the target site and installs the apps.
+Once this step is completed, it then connects to the target site to install the solutions.